verekia/js-stack-from-scratch/README.md

 [12 - Type Checking with Flow](/tutorial/12-flow)

 Coming up: Production / development environments, Express, React Router, Server-Side Rendering, Styling, Enzyme, Git Hooks.

+## Changelog

+2016-11-01: Major reorganization of the code.
+Less chapters.
+Mocha is now compiled on the fly by Babel instead of relying on the `lib` build.
+Replaced `dist/index.html` by a minimal Express server.

 Created by [@verekia](https://twitter.com/verekia) – [verekia.com](http://verekia.com/).